 HADS, SIS and FrSBe data acquisition - The HADS, SIS and FrSBe will be mailed with detailed written instructions to the subject 10 days prior to their clinic assessment date.
 The companion version of the FrSBe, SIS and Irritability Scale for Huntington's disease will be mailed under separate cover in due/appropriate time prior to the clinic assessment date to provide sufficient time for diary ratings.
 Instructions will emphasize the need to complete the questionnaire without outside help.
 A phone number will be provided if an individual has a question.
-A reminder phone call will be made the day prior to the appointment.
-If the subject or companion fails to bring the completed forms to the clinic on the assessment date, an additional copy will be provided and the subject will be asked to complete the forms following the PBA interview or at the end of the assessment day.
+A reminder phone call will be made the day prior to the clinic on the assessment date, an additional copy will be provided and the subject will be asked to complete the forms following the PBA interview or at the end of the assessment day.
 Completed rating forms will be forwarded to Manchester for final scoring and quality control.